A Grassroots, Responsive, Non-government Organization

-Representative, accountable, good governance using Original models of democracy, consensus, and representation
+Representative, good governance using Original models for deep democracy

 The Land Between bylaws are the first bylaws in Canada to embody the Traditional Talking Circle as a model of governance, and using consensus for our decision making model.
-The Land Between Bylaws_Feb_2011
+(See The Land Between Bylaws_Feb_2011)

 Our principles are also based on the Seven Grandfather Teachings of First Nations and therefore on equal voice, and respect.
-The Land Between Council_Principles and Policies
+(See The Land Between Council_Principles and Policies)

 A. The Chief operates in response to the Council, and is responsible for all strategic operations.